AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 ### Impact of surface charge
 Since the clay and humic acid had to be mixed before pumping into the water, this could lead to two possible outcomes.
 If clay was covered by humic acid when mixed in the stock tank, there might be a suspension that was easier to remove as the amount of humic acid was reduced.
 However, according to observation, suspension with humic acid was harder to be removed than pure clay suspension.
 Therefore, a second hypothesis was suggested.
 As both clay and humic acid are negatively charged, while humic acid has a higher charge density, due the prior mixing, the charge density of clay particles increased after attached by humic acid and the clay particle had become more repulsive to each other.
 Thus, the clay suspension was more dispersed, and the surface area of clay was increased, which caused the suspension harder to be removed by flocculation.
 According to observations, suspension with humic acid required more coagulant to be removed than suspension with only clay.

-Two different trials with different humic acid concentration were compared in figure 8, and parameters other than HA were all kept the same.
+Two different trials with different humic acid concentration were compared in Figure 8, and parameters other than HA were all kept the same.
 As shown in the graph, when there was humic acid in the suspension, the effluent turbidity went down, and reached a steady level at a slower rate.
 The floc blanket was also formed at a slower rate, and the lowest effluent turbidity was higher than suspension without HA.
 These observation suggested the premixing of HA and clay led to a decrease in particle removal efficiency.

 ![datalog](https://github.com/AguaClara/2_stage_coag_addition/blob/master/image/plot2.png)